sayed3li97/AndroidAlarmClockApp-Android/README.md

     }
 }
 ```
-6. Create a new Java file name it **AlarmReceiver.java** in the following path app/java/"The first folder"/
+6. Create a new Java file named it **AlarmReceiver.java** in the following path app/java/"The first folder"/
-7. Replace the code in that file with the below code ("Dont remove the first line starting with package")
+7. Replace the code in that file with the below code ("Don't remove the first line starting with the package")
 ```
 import android.app.Activity;
 import android.content.ComponentName;